-I recently had a conversation about teaching creative-centered college courses with Leslie, one of our team members.
+I recently had a conversation about teaching creative college courses with Leslie, one of our team members.
 I just wrapped up a stint of instructing, and Leslie is diving back in after a four-year hiatus.
-She said there were many reasons she decided to go back, but that one of the biggest ones was that she missed the dynamic of the classroom.
+She said there were many reasons to go back, but one of the biggest was she missed being invested in the classroom dynamic.

 I know exactly what she meant.
 When I was a student, I fell in love with that dynamic.
 There was something special about the way my professors would spill their knowledge to me and my peers.
 It was like they were telling us secrets.

-Leslie and I both know from our teaching experience that there’s something equally as special about handing your students tools and watching the unique ways they use them—that there’s hardly a prouder feeling than watching a student succeed.
+Leslie and I both know from our teaching experience that there’s something equally as special about handing your students tools and watching the unique ways they use them.
+There’s hardly a prouder feeling than watching a student succeed.

 Learning doesn’t stop after school, even though there’s no longer that student / teacher divide.
 So, how can we replicate this beautiful dynamic in the workplace?
-There’s something to say for mentorship—providing support, investing knowledge, skills, and resources, and fostering environments conducive to creativity and growth.
+There’s something to say for mentorship—providing support, investing knowledge, skills, and resources.
+We want to foster environments conducive to creativity and growth.

 Keeping employees happy is a no-brainer.
-Happy employees means better quality work, which means happy clients, which means business is boomin’.
-If your work was constantly being diminished by an asshole boss, or you were trying to scrape by on minimum wage (or less), do you really think you’d develop to the best of your abilities?
+Happy employees means better work, which means happy clients, which means business is boomin’.
+If your work was constantly being diminished by an asshole boss, or you were trying to scrape by on minimum wage, do you really think you’d develop to the best of your abilities?
 We don’t think so either.

 However, contentment doesn’t necessarily equal growth, so we wanted to push this a step farther (we love to do that).
 We made it our goal to foster a work environment where both contentment and growth are possible.

 Learning and developing skills takes time, and there’s only time if your basic needs are met (we don’t buy the ole “bootstraps” myth!).
-Only once your employees have those basic needs covered (think “Safety Needs” in Maslow’s hierarchy: healthcare, a living wage, etc.) can they begin to assess whether they feel like a valued member of a team, or whether they feel fulfilled and accomplished in their work.
+Only once your employees have those basic needs covered (think “Safety Needs” in Maslow’s hierarchy: healthcare, a living wage, etc.) can they begin to assess whether they feel like a valued member of a team.
+From there they can assess whether they feel fulfilled and accomplished in their work.
+In addition to quality of life, these elements impact employee performance as well.

 Investing in someone—whether it’s an intern, a team member, even a client or freelancer—is part of building a team, and the investment can’t only be financial.